feliixx/boa/README.md

 It supports:

-  * reading a config in JSON format
+  * reading a config in JSON or JSONC ( JSON with comments)
   * setting default